UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 ```
 ## Linking your Financial Product Library

-Once your contract is deployed, you can head over the the specific Financial Product Library your contract wants to use on [Polygonscan](https://polygonscan.com/).
+Once your contract is deployed, you can head over the specific Financial Product Library your contract wants to use on [Polygonscan](https://polygonscan.com/).
 You need to link your newly deployed contract to the Financial Product Library.

 In the case of this launch demo, we used the `CoveredCallLongShortPairFinancialProductLibrary:` 0x3F62D7F4Be7671cc93BCDFE7A3Dd900FEC4b5025 and will link the new contract with a given strike price.

+In the `longShortPair address` field, you can put in your newly created LSP contract (output from the deployment script) and in the `strikePrice` you can put the strike price that the financial product library will use to calculate the valeu fo the long and short tokens (note: the stoke price should be converted to an 18 decimal number)

 ![](/img/PolygonFPL.png)